- Car Shipping Guam

-The biggest hurdle you will encounter when importing a vehicle to Guam is the rampant government regulations.
+The biggest hurdle you will encounter when shipping a vehicle to Guam is the rampant government regulations.
 Every car must meet the US motor vehicle safety standards, DOT, and EPA standards.
-If your car is older than 25 years, it must meet the EPA’s requirements.
 Non-US residents can import cars to Guam for up to 1 year, but they will need permission from the EPA.
 If necessary documentation is not available, the importer can be subject to fees that range from $300 to $1,000 USD

 We will take care of all of the shipping forms and importation documentation.
 All you need to provide is the relevant information about your vehicle.

 We offer various car shipping services to Guam.
 Here are two of the most popular choices:

 - Roll on, Roll off: Your vehicle is driven onto the ship, secured in place, and then driven off the ship at the port of your choice.
 For this method to be viable, your vehicle must operable.
 If you elect to use this shipping method, you cannot store personal items or household goods in your vehicle.